mer0x/docs.merox.dev/docs/fundamentals/backup/pbs/pbs-nfs-backup.md

     proxmox-backup-client backup nodeABC-etc.pxar:/etc --repository 1.2.3.5:xxxx
     ```

-## Notes:
+## Notes

+@grantph:<br>
-I suspect this process highlights a bug in PBS datastore creation.
+"I suspect this process highlights a bug in PBS datastore creation.
 It requires `backup` uid/gid 34:34 to create the `.chunks` folders but seems to prefer `root` after creation (for the UI and client backups).
-It wasn't necessary to create a `backup` user on Synology; that just led to uid/gid headaches.
+It wasn't necessary to create a `backup` user on Synology; that just led to uid/gid headaches."

 ### Special thanks